 Air Compressor.
-While a lot of larger sized jump starters come equipped with an air compressor built in, such as those designed for cars and trucks, the small size of the portable jump starter makes it impossible to fit an air compressor into the mix.
+While a lot of larger sized jump starters come equipped with an air compressor built-in, such as those designed for cars and trucks, the small size of the portable jump starters makes it impossible to fit an air compressor into the mix.
 However, there is one product, the Rugged Geek RG1000 Safety Plus charger, that comes with a separate 12v air compressor.
-The two items fit neatly into their own case providing you with double protection from dead battery and a flat tire.
+The two items fit neatly into their own case providing you with double protection from a dead battery and a flat tire.

 Motorcycle Jump Starter Basics

 How many CCA’s are needed to start a motorcycle battery?

 CCA stands for Cold Crank Amps and it will vary depending on your battery.
 Check your owners manual to see the exact specifications or look on the existing battery to find the information.

 In general, motorcycle batteries are 12 volts, the same as most car batteries.
 However, they require fewer amps.
 Applying too many amps to a motorcycle battery can fry it, so it’s important to apply only 2 to4 amps to the battery when jump-starting your bike.
 Many battery packs designed for cars and trucks will put out too much amperage and may damage your battery.
 One more factor to consider; the older the bike, the more amps are needed to start it, so if you have a 20-year-old motorcycle, you may need to apply up to 4 amps.
 Again, check your owner manual for specifics.

 Can I jump my battery in cold weather?